 WHAT IS INCLUDED IN A SHARE?

 Ownership to the full value of your percentage share in your chosen racehorse, including your % of all prize money and any resale value and free entry to the owners and trainers’ enclosure (see 'Do I receive an owner's badge when my horse races' below) at the racecourse when your horse runs.
 Invites to stable visits; both where your horse is stabled and the other trainers on the MPR roster.
 We deal with all the paperwork and administration for each horses’ run, enabling you to simply head to the races, where everything is organised and waiting for you!
 We also hold unique owner events, such as an annual flat season private box launch on Lincoln Day at Doncaster, private boxes at meetings and pre/post stable visit social gatherings with syndicate members, which you will have access to.
 (Lease shareholders are not entitled resale proceeds, but are entitled to all the other benefits listed above.)

 ANY ADDITIONAL RACING FEES?

-Race entries which cost over £50, and entries for races outside of the UK (all such entry costs including all forfeit stages,) plus transport for overseas races, are charged at cost price then pro-rata to your share – this then comes out of your share of the prize money if your horse wins.
+Race entries which cost over £50, and entries for races outside of the UK (all such entry costs including all forfeit stages,) plus transport for overseas races, are charged at cost price then pro-rata to your share – this then comes out of your share of the prize money that your horse wins.
 If, in the horse's lifetime it does not earn enough from prize money or sales proceeds to cover these entries, then any negative balance would not be charged to you.

 WILL THE MONTHLY PAYMENTS REMAIN THE SAME?

 There is a 5% annual uplift in monthly training fees for both full ownership shareholders and lease shareholders.

 WHAT ARE THE PAYMENT OPTIONS?